 Tanzania is by constitutional an economic independent country.
 Since independence the Nation has from amongst many pillars considered the economy as the main tool to promote social change, leave alone political endeavors.
 The country transformed itself from state owned economy to mixed economy.
 Although, freshly the private sector has taken the driver’s seat of the economy, the state still commands some of potential drivers.
 Its mandatory involvement has impact on economic systems and governance.
 The involvement of the government in economic processes requires a sound system and responsive governance.
 Without which, there may not be harmony between the two interdependent parties; the private sector and government.
 In order to prevent avoidable risks of messing up the economy, systemic action from multiple actors is a must.

 Wajibika, particularly, has set a strategic call of action in addressing economic systems accountability to complement efforts of the government in seeking continuous improvements.
-The programme will be monitoring the status of national economic condition, sources of revenue, public expenditures and developments in the private sector.
+The programme monitor the status of national economic condition, sources of revenue, public expenditures and developments in the private sector.

 A special focus would be on agriculture.
 For many years and many reasons, agriculture has been the main economic drive in Tanzania.
 This alone makes it vulnerable to economic systems and governance; it cut across to so many benefits of the economy including systems for poverty alleviation, creation of employment, stimulation of businesses, and sustenance of peace and security.

 It is from this school of thought, Wajibika plans to devise environmental initiative on governance perspective.
-The programme anticipates to asses the governing laws and policy frameworks in order to advocate for improved systems and sustainable environment in the country.
-Through monitoring activities at local level, the programme will be in a position to collect data and analyse them to inform the decision makers and citizens.
+The programme asses the governing laws and policy frameworks in order to advocate for improved systems and sustainable environment in the country.